frcdesign/FRCDesign.org/docs/resources/educators-guide/stage1/index.md

 - Encourage use of the exercise solution documents for self-checking work
 - Ask us questions your students have that you are unable to answer in the discord server.
 - Emphasize organization and best practices throughout to build good habits
-- Dont be afraid to have students complete the excersises multiple times through to build proficiency
+- Don't be afraid to have students complete the exercises multiple times through to build proficiency

 The stage is designed to provide approximately 20-30 hours of instruction and practice, though timing may vary based on student experience and aptitude.